tdhock/change-tutorial/Submission.md

   indicate presence and absence of changepoints in particular data subsets.
 These labels can be used for choosing the best model and parameters.
-* Plot noisy data, then superimpose labels, without showing predicted changepoints.
+* For a given set of 6 profiles (CRAN package neuroblastoma), plot noisy data, then superimpose labels, without showing predicted changepoints.
-* Demonstration via neuroblastoma data set in CRAN package neuroblastoma.
+* Exercise: plot data and labels for a different set of profiles.
+* Labels can be created using prior knowledge or visual inspection.
+* Exercise: create a set of labels via visual inspection for one un-labeled segmentation problem in the neuroblastoma data set.
+Make sure that there is at least one positive and one negative label.

-#### Computing the number of incorrect labels, 25 minutes
+#### Computing the number of incorrect labels, 20 minutes

-* For a given labeled segmentation problem, compute changepoint models with different penalty parameters.
+* For a given labeled segmentation problem, compute optimal Gaussian changepoint models for 1 to 10 segments (CRAN package Segmentor3IsBack).
 * Compute number of incorrect labels for each model.
-* Choose the penalty parameter by minimizing the number of incorrect labels.
+* Choose the number of segments by minimizing the number of incorrect labels.
 * Compare supervised versus unsupervised changepoint detection: many versus one data set, quantitative versus qualitative evaluation.
-* Demonstration via CRAN package Segmentor3IsBack.
+* Exercise: perform the same analysis on the segmentation problem that you labeled in the last section.
+Which models are optimal? (in terms of number of incorrect labels)

-#### Supervised penalty learning, 25 minutes
+#### Supervised penalty learning, 20 minutes

 * Compute the target interval of penalty values that select changepoint models with minimal incorrect labels.
 * Compute a feature vector for each segmentation problem, and a feature matrix for each labeled set of related segmentation problems.
+* Exercise: to learn the coefficients of the BIC penalty, what feature vector should be used?
-* Learn an affine function f(features)=penalty.
+* Learn an affine function f(features)=log(penalty) via either
-* Demonstration via iregnet package on GitHub.
+  * Un-regularized interval regression (survival package).
+Learns weights for a given set of features, but may overfit if non-relevant features are used.
+  * Elastic net regularized interval regression (anujkhare/iregnet package on GitHub).
+Simultaneously learns weights and performs feature selection.
+Avoids overfitting by setting some feature weights to zero.

 #### Cross-validation experiments, 20 minutes

 * K-fold cross-validation can be used to compare prediction accuracy of supervised and unsupervised changepoint detection.
-* Compute test error and ROC curves for BIC (unsupervised) and learned (supervised) penalty functions.
+* Compute test error and ROC curves for unsupervised and supervised penalty functions: BIC, 1 feature un-regularized, multi-feature un-regularized, multi-feature regularized.
+Which penalty function is most accurate?
+* Exercise: perform cross-validation to compare Gaussian and Logistic models for log(penalty) values.
+Which distribution results in more accurate penalty functions?

 ## Justification

-changepoint detection is a part of time series data analysis which is important in fields such as finance, genomics and environment.
+Changepoint detection is a part of time series data analysis which is important in fields such as finance, genomics and environment.
 There are many R packages that implement changepoint detection algorithms, but each package has a different interface.
 We will explain the